Office of Elementary and Secondary Education, Department of Education.

 Applicants are encouraged to retrieve locale codes from the National Center for Education Statistics School District search tool (https://nces.ed.gov/ccd/districtsearch/), where districts can be looked up individually to retrieve locale codes, and Public School search tool (https://nces.ed.gov/ccd/schoolsearch/), where individual schools can be looked up to retrieve locale codes.
 More information on rural applicant eligibility is in the application package.

-LEA, SEA, BIE, and nonprofits are eligible to apply and submit and receive an EIR grant.
-A private IHE that can document its nonprofit status, as provided for under 34 CFR 75.51(b), which includes recognition by the Internal Revenue Service (IRS) as having 501(c)(3) status, is eligible to apply for and receive an EIR grant as a lead applicant, applying as a nonprofit organization.
 In addition, any IHE is eligible to be a partner in an application where an LEA, SEA, BIE, consortium of SEAs or LEAs, or a nonprofit organization is the lead applicant that submits the application.
-A nonprofit organization, such as a development foundation, which is affiliated with a public IHE, can apply for a grant.
+A private IHE that is a nonprofit organization can apply for an EIR grant.
+A nonprofit organization, such as a development foundation, that is affiliated with a public IHE can apply for a grant.
 A public IHE that has 501(c)(3) status would also qualify as a nonprofit organization and could be a lead applicant for an EIR grant.
-A public IHE without 501(c)(3) status, or that could not provide any other documentation described in 34 CFR 75.51(b), however, would not qualify as a nonprofit organization, and therefore could not apply for and receive an EIR grant but may serve as a partner on a grant awarded to an eligible applicant.
+A public IHE without 501(c)(3) status (even if that entity is tax exempt under Section 115 of the Internal Revenue Code or any other State or Federal provision), or that could not provide any other documentation described in 34 CFR 75.51(b), however, would not qualify as a nonprofit organization, and therefore could not apply for and receive an EIR grant.

 (a) The difficulty of raising matching funds for a program to serve a rural area;